ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 We developed a new curriculum involving not only rOpenSci staff but also champions and mentors and other communities, contributing to the grow of the connection of our community.

-We also published all the material with open licenses, that allow other organization, like the The Netherlands eScience Center. adapt and reuse our material for trainig mentors for their fellow program.
+We also published all the material with open licenses, that allow other organization, like the The Netherlands eScience Center adapt and reuse our material for trainig mentors for their fellow program.

 Overall, the rOpenSci Champions Program successfully trained participants in essential skills for their role as champions and mentors while fostering engagement and collaboration in open-source research software development.